EvanKuhn/evankuhn.github.io/_posts/2026-09-23-ai-agent-build-day-1.md

 This is done via the `convert_function_to_tool()` method in [`ollama/_utils.py`](https://github.com/ollama/ollama-python/blob/b28b1e8a8cf5436d06805e5bb211904e9ff53ef9/ollama/_utils.py#L56).

-### Chain-of-Thought Reasoning
+### Chain-of-Thought and Reasoning Models

-Chain-of-thought reasoning is a technique that models use to reason through complex queries and produce more accurate results.
-Rather than generating an answer immediately, the model is trained to think step-by-step, producing an internal monologue of "thoughts".
-This allows the model to reason in smaller steps, which it can then compose into a final answer.

-Chain-of-thought reasoning produces higher quality responses with fewer errors, though of course it does require more time and higher token usage.
+Chain-of-thought (CoT) is a technique in which a model is asked to generate intermediate reasoning steps before producing a final answer.
+Breaking a problem into smaller steps can improve performance on tasks that require multi-step reasoning, such as math and logic, though it generally requires more time and token usage.

-Google Researchers published the foundational paper [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/abs/2201.11903) in January 2022, in which they demonstrated that large language models could perform multi-step math and logic if the user provided a few step-by-step examples in the prompt.
-Later, in [Large Language Models are Zero-Shot Reasoners](https://arxiv.org/abs/2205.11916) (May 2022), Kojima et al. showed that simply adding the phrase _"Let's think step by step"_ in the prompt could unlock similar reasoning capabilities.
+Google Researchers published the foundational paper [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/abs/2201.11903) in January 2022, in which they demonstrated that large language models could perform multi-step math and logic more effectively when the user provided a few step-by-step examples in the prompt Later, in [Large Language Models are Zero-Shot Reasoners](https://arxiv.org/abs/2205.11916) (May 2022), Kojima et al. showed that simply adding the phrase _"Let's think step by step"_ in the prompt could elicit similar reasoning behavior.

-For clarification, note that **chain-of-thought prompting** involves prompting the model to reason in a step-by-step fashion.
-In contrast, a **reasoning model** is _trained_ to produce a thinking trace.
-These models can support different levels of reasoning (eg: low, medium, high).

-## Terminology
+It is useful to distinguish chain-of-thought prompting from modern reasoning models.
+Chain-of-thought prompting attempts to elicit step-by-step reasoning through the prompt, and indeed the model output will show each of these intermediate thoughts.
+Reasoning models, in contrast, are specifically _trained_ to spend additional computation on reasoning before producing an answer.
+Reasoning models typically hide these intermediate "thinking" monologues from the user.
+The models' APIs may allow for controlling the level of reasoning (eg: low, medium, high), which effectively controls the token budget allocated for that query.
+As Andrej says, ["models need tokens to think"](https://www.youtube.com/watch?v=7xTGNNLPyMI).

+## Agents, Frameworks, and Harnesses, oh my...

 This work has exposed me to a number of new terms, which require clarification.
 For completeness, I've also included some of the more basic terms (model, assistant).
-Definitions were shamelessly copied from Claude:

 **Model**\
-The trained neural network: learned weights plus the architecture that uses them.
-It takes input (text, images, tokens) and produces output, usually by predicting one token at a time.
-On its own it has no memory between calls, no tools, and no goals.
-Examples: Llama 3, Claude Opus, GPT-5, Qwen.
-Sometimes "model" means the weights file, such as a GGUF you run in Ollama.
-Sometimes it means the hosted service behind an API.
+This is the trained neural network, consisting of both the model weights, and the program to read the weights file and run the neural network.
+The model takes tokens as input, and produces output by predicting one token at a time.
+The model has no memory, and no ability to use tools; it's just tokens in and tokens out.
+Examples: llama3.1, qwen3, Claude Opus 5.5, OpenAI GPT-6 Sol.

 **Assistant**\
-Two related meanings:
+This refers the AI model, wrapped in an app, and fine-tuned to act as a helpful assistant.
+It takes a user query and produces a highly-polished answer.
+An AI assistant is able to chat back and forth with the user, holding the current conversation (and potentially past convos) in memory.

-1. **A role in a conversation.** In chat formats, `assistant` marks the model's turns, as opposed to `user`, `system` and `tool`.
+Note, in the context of interacting with a model, `assistant` refers to the model's role, in contrast to the `user` or `system` role.
-2. **A product built for conversation.** A model tuned to follow instructions and chat helpfully, usually wrapped in an app.
-Examples: ChatGPT, the Claude app, Siri.
-An assistant mostly responds to you one turn at a time.

 **Agent**\
-A system in which a model acts in a **loop**.
-It decides what to do, calls tools, looks at the results, and repeats until the goal is reached, with little human input between steps.
-The key difference from an assistant is **autonomy over several steps**.
-An agent doesn't just answer.
-It takes actions such as running code, browsing, or editing files.
-Examples: Claude Code, coding agents, research agents.
-The line between "assistant" and "agent" is blurry, since many assistants now use tools.
+An agent is a system in which a model acts in a loop to accomplish a task.
+In the common ReAct-style loop, the agent will reason => act => observe, and iterate again, repeating until the goal is achieved.
+While an assistant engages in a back-and-forth conversation with the user, an agent is meant to work on a task and drive towards a goal with minimal user input.

 **Framework**\
 A software library for **building** AI applications and agents.
-It supplies ready-made parts such as prompt templates, tool definitions, memory, retrieval, multi-agent coordination, and adapters for different model providers.
+Frameworks provide the parts such as memory management, agent loops, tool definitions, etc. These parts can be composed and swapped out by the software engineer, as desired.
 Examples: LangChain, LlamaIndex, CrewAI, the Claude Agent SDK, the Vercel AI SDK.
 You write code *with* a framework.

 **Harness**\
-The code **around** a model that turns it into a working agent or evaluation setup.
-It builds the prompt, provides the tools, runs the loop, executes tool calls, feeds results back, enforces permissions, and manages context.
-The term comes from "test harness."
-In evaluation, the harness runs a model through benchmark tasks and scores it.
-In agents, it's the scaffolding that makes a model act.
-For example, Claude Code is a harness around a Claude model.
-The same model can do much better or worse depending on its harness.
+A harness is the code **around** a model that turns it into a working agent or assistant.
+It builds the prompts to feed to the model, manages memory and context, define the tools, executes tool calls, enforces permissions, and implements behaviors like Retrieval Augmented Generation (RAG).

-**Runtime**\
-The software that actually **executes** something.
-There are two common meanings:

-1. **Inference runtime:** the engine that loads model weights and generates output on hardware.
-   Examples: llama.cpp (which Ollama uses internally), vLLM, TensorRT-LLM, ONNX Runtime.
+Claude Code is a harness around the Claude model.
+A harness can greatly improve, or hinder, the performance of the underlying model.

+**Agent Runtime**\
-2. **Agent runtime:** the environment where an agent runs and keeps its state, such as a hosted service that runs agent loops, stores sessions, and provides sandboxes.
-Example: Anthropic's Managed Agents.
+The environment in which the agent runs and keeps it state.
+This could be a hosted service that runs the agent loop, stores sessions, and provides sandboxes.

+Note that the **inference runtime** is the program that reads the model's weights files and runs the underlying LLM.

 **How they fit together**\
 Take Claude Code as an example: